Kusal Perera: Post captaincy (2021−Present)

 First ODI match against England, Kusal Perera scored 3000 ODI runs.
 During that process, he scored his 15th ODI half century and put 99 run stand with Wanidu Hasaranga.
 After the loss of both T20Is and ODIs, he was released from the captaincy and Dasun Shanaka was appointed as the limited overs captain for Indian series at home.
 In September 2021, Perera was named in Sri Lanka's squad for the 2021 ICC Men's T20 World Cup.

 During world cup match against Netherlands, Perera took two catches and scored unbeaten 33 runs from 24 balls.
 He hit six boundaries and brought 8 wicket victory for Sri Lanka.
 In the T20I World cup match against Australia, Perera scored 35 runs in losing cause.
 During his innings he hit 50 sixes in T20I, becoming first Sri Lankan to do so.

 On 2 April 2023, Perera came to the T20 squad after 15 months after recovering from his injuries.
 He scored his 13th T20I half century against New Zealand.
 He scored unbeaten 53 runs from 45 balls.
 Finally Sri Lanka won the match in the super over.
 He is the highest run scorer in this series for Sri Lanka scoring 121 runs including one half century with the average of 60.50.

 In September 2023, he was selected in Sri Lanka's squad for the 2023 Cricket World Cup.

 On 17 October 2024 against West Indies in the third T20I, Perera made a match winning knock of an unbeaten 55 runs: his fifteenth fifty in T20Is, where he guided Sri Lanka to the victory and clinched the series 2–1.
 This is the first bilateral T20I series win over West Indies as well.

 On January 2, 2025, third T20I match against New Zealand, Kusal Perera scored his maiden T20I century eventually becoming third Sri Lankan batsman after Mahela Jayawardene and Tillakaratne Dilshan.
 He scored 101 runs in 46 balls and the fastest ever by a Sri Lankan.
 In the same match he scored 2000 T20I runs becoming first Sri Lankan male cricketer to achieve that feat.
 Finally, Sri Lanka won the match by 7 runs and Perera won the player of the match award.

+In February 2026, Perera was named Sri Lanka's squad for the 2026 ICC Men's T20 World Cup, in the tournament he played 2 matches, against Australia where he scored 1 run of 3 balls & against Zimbabwe 22 runs of 14 with 4 fours, Averaging 11.5 with the bat at a Strike Rate of 135.29 and taking 2 catches, because of his poor form throughout the World Cup he was eventually informed by Sri Lanka Cricket that he was not in consideration for any formats for the national team.